 – What kind of fabrics do you sell?
 Do you sell both woven and knits?

 – Yes!
 Woven plus both interlock and jersey knits.
 And linen and batiste and double gauze voile and canvas and barkcloth and flannel…even Sherpa.
 We really love having the variety to offer people.
-It really depends what is being offered by our manufacturers each year and how quickly the fabrics sell out.
+It really depends on what is being offered by our manufacturers each year and how quickly the fabrics sell out.

 – We speak mostly about cotton.
 Do you sell only organic cotton?
 What about linen, wool, silk?